BioInforCore-BCI/SCCNet/README.md

 The tiles folder contains 7 tiles.
 Norm_tile.jpg is the template we used for colour normalization.
 6 other sample tiles (before colour normalisation) from our testing cohort are also given for inspection by users: non_met{1-3...}jpg are tiles from primary cSCC which did not metastasize, while met{1-3...}.jpg are tiles from cSCC which metastasized.

-This folder also contains the training table samples_table.csv, which is required for training models and prediction, here 'Outcome' refers to metastasis, and 'ROI' refers to whether a tile was inside or outside our annotated region of interest.
+This folder also contains the metadata samples_table.csv, which is similar to tables used for training models and evaluating predictions.
+Here 'Outcome' refers to metastasis, and 'ROI' refers to whether a tile was inside or outside our annotated region of interest.

 # Replicating the pipeline